polyfy/polylith/readme.md

 Every time we create an `interface`, `component`, `base`, `project` or `workspace`, we need to come up with a good name.
 Finding good names is one of the hardest and most important thing in software.
-Every time we fail in finding a good name, it will make the system harder to reason about and change.
+Every time we fail to find a good name, it will make the system harder to reason about and change.

 The components are the core of Polylith, so let's start with them.
 If a component does **one thing** then we can name it based on that, e.g.